Course Code: CHC40213

 Self Paced: In most instances you will have up to 2 years to complete this qualification.
 Being self-paced study you can enrol at any time and progress at any speed you like without the stress of due dates and rigid class time tables.
 Study duration depends on the hours you put in and your skill level.
 As a guide, someone dedicating 8 hours per week to study, could expect to complete the assessment component of the course in 9 – 12 months.

-Classroom: structured 20 week program (2 days per week).
+Classroom: structured 20 week program (1 day classroom, 1 day self-paced per week).
 You may finish within the 20 week block but you have the same 2 year time frame to complete should you need it.